Searching Latent Program Spaces: Latent Program Network (LPN)

 \subsection{Latent Program Inference}

-The encoder and decoder play similar roles as in a VAE, while the latent optimization process attempts to solve a dynamic optimization problem.
-Unlike VAEs, we can utilize our encoder at test time as a starting point for latent program search, which we find crucial for performance.
+LPN is composed of three core architectural components to perform inference.
+A neural encoder, a neural decoder, and a latent space optimization.
+In this section, we discuss each component and then outline how to train the full system in later sections.

-\paragraph{Encoder:} The probabilistic encoder is trained to approximate the Bayesian posterior over programs.
+\paragraph{Encoder.} The probabilistic encoder is trained to approximate the Bayesian posterior over program latents.
 Specifically, it maps an input-output pair $(x, y)$ to a distribution in the latent space $q_\phi(z|x, y)$, representing possible programs that could explain the given input-output mapping.
-Using a variational approach is important because, for any given input-output pair, there exists a broad range of possible programs that map the input to the output, even when restricting to e.g. programs of low Kolmogorov complexity~\citep{solomonoff1964formal,kolmogorov1965three}.
-Intuitively, the encoder is trained to learn an abstract representation of programs in a continuous latent space, by implicitly encoding input-output pair examples.
+Using a variational approach is important because, for any given input-output pair, there exists a broad range of possible programs that map the input to the output, even when restricting to, e.g., programs of low Kolmogorov complexity~\citep{solomonoff1964formal,kolmogorov1965three}.
+We discuss LPN as semi-amortised variational inference in \cref{app:vi}.
+Intuitively, the encoder is trained to learn an abstract representation of programs in a continuous latent space by implicitly encoding input-output pair examples.
 In practice, we use a multivariate normal distribution whose mean $\mu$ and diagonal covariance $\Sigma$ parameters are inferred by the encoder.
 To take advantage of hardware parallelization, the encoder can process all the I/O pairs in a given specification in parallel.
-It should be noted that LPN is permutation invariant to the specification order by encoding each pair independently, contrary to a naive sequence model over the concatenation of I/O pairs.
+By encoding each pair independently and aggregating using the mean LPN is permutation invariant to the specification order, as opposed to a naive sequence model that would concatenate I/O pairs.